Creepy Urban Legends Part Two!

 OKLAHOMA- The Oklahoma Octopus

-The drowning rate in Oklahoma’s placid lakes have skyrocketed in recent years.
+The drowning rate in Oklahoma’s placid lakes has skyrocketed in recent years.
 Some locals have come up with an unusual explanation: a freshwater octopus.
-Lake Thunderbird, Lake Tenkiller, or Lake Oolagah are rumored to be home to multiple gigantic octopuses that purposefully drags swimmers down to eat them.
+Lake Thunderbird, Lake Tenkiller, or Lake Oolagah are rumored to be home to multiple gigantic octopuses that purposefully drag swimmers down to eat them.

 OREGON- The Bandage Man

-Cannon Beach has its very own boogey man: a phantom that smells of rotting flesh wrapped from head to toe in bandages.
+Cannon Beach has its very own boogeyman for its urban legend: a phantom that smells of rotting flesh wrapped from head to toe in bandages.
 He’s known to jump into passing cars, leave bandages behind after breaking car windows and has even eaten a dog.
 He hasn’t attacked anyone but people often report smelling his rotting flesh, signaling that he is nearby.

 PENNSYLVANIA- Charlie No-Face

-One of Pennsylvania’s best known legend is that of Charlie No-Face, a ghostly figure that is always found wondering the roads, smoking and giving off a creepy green glow.
+One of Pennsylvania’s best-known legends is that of Charlie No-Face, a ghostly figure that is always found wandering the roads, smoking and giving off a creepy green glow.
 This story is actually true.
 Sort off.
-It’s most likely this inspired by a man named Raymond Robinson who suffered a terrible accident that resulted in him having, well, no face.
+This urban legend most likely this inspired by a man named Raymond Robinson who suffered a terrible accident that resulted in him having, well, no face.
 But he didn’t glow green.
 As far as we know, at least.

 RHODE ISLAND- Mercy Brown

+One of the more interesting and famous urban legends is from Rhode Island.
 Mercy Brown lived a difficult and short life.
 After losing two members of her family to a mysterious illness everyone in her town was convinced that she did it.
 Even when she died of the same illness everyone was still skeptical.
 So, as an attempt to put an end to the rumors, Mercy’s father had her body exhumed to prove that she was a normal girl that was indeed dead.
 But a closer examination turned up something shocking.
 Mercy’s heart, it seemed, still had fresh blood in it.
 Why?
 Because Mercy Brown- according to everyone- was a vampire.
 America’s first reported vampire some say.
 Obviously.
 So to stop Mercy from killing anyone else her father and doctor did the town a service.
-In a pit near her grave they burned her heart to ashes which was said to break the curse.
+In a pit near her grave, they burned her heart to ashes which was said to break the curse.

 SOUTH CAROLINA- The Headless Sentry